Who's running for Toronto's city council? May 1 marks campaign season kick-off | CBC News

 Several other women are also running with the backing of Women Win TO, a group dedicated to helping women run for municipal office.

-Megann Wilson, CEO of Toronto-based management consulting company PANOPTIKA, intends to register to run in Ward 23, while Weston resident Chiara Padovani, a social worker and activist, plans to run in Ward 11.
+Megann Wilson, CEO of Toronto-based management consulting company PANOPTIKA, is running in Ward 23, while Weston resident Chiara Padovani, a social worker and activist, is running in Ward 11.

-City hall insiders are also expecting many incumbents will run again, but what's more clear right now is who won't be in the running.
+So far, many incumbent councillors have also signed up to run again, and a real-time list of candidates is posted on the city's website.

 With the provincial election around the corner, there will likely be openings thanks to the departures of Coun.
-Shelley Carroll (Ward 33, Don Valley East), who is running for the Liberals, along with Coun.
-Chin Lee (Ward 41, Scarborough-Rouge River), while Coun.
+Shelley Carroll, who represents Ward 33, Don Valley East, who is running for the Liberals, along with Coun.
+Chin Lee, who represents Ward 41, Scarborough-Rouge River, while Coun.
 Denzil Minnan-Wong (Ward 34, Don Valley East) is running for the Progressive Conservatives.

 But if those councillors fail in their provincial bid on June 7, they will have time to get back into the Toronto race, since the nomination period lasts until July 27.